 - County Administered Historic Districts (9)

-- Loudoun County HistoricPreservation Plan
+- Loudoun County Historic

+Preservation Plan

 - -Community Education

 - -Heritage Tourism

-- National Register of Historic Places
+- National Register of Historic

+Places

-- Phase 1 Survey for Residential
+- -Phase 1 Survey

-Developments to Identify Historic

-and Cultural Resources

-- -Proffers
+- Proffers

 What are Loudoun County's heritage resource areas, and how are they protected?

 Loudoun has a greater variety of documented heritage resources than any other County in Virginia.
 Loudoun County's rich geologic and environmental resources provided natural prehistoric settlement areas, particularly water courses and upland areas.
 The ridges and valleys of the County have been traversed for thousands of years, first by Native Americans traveling between winter and summer camps and later by settlers traveling north and south along the Old Carolina Road and east and west along the earliest turnpikes during the western frontier movement.
 Vestiges of these population movements and settlement areas remain, as do the natural resources that first attracted humans to the area.
 Heritage structures and sites comprise a valuable resource that has enormous cultural, aesthetic, and economic value to the residents of the County.
 Along with the rural landscape in which many of them are set, historic sites represent the County's largest tourist attraction.